-BUS102R Business Correspondence 3 CLASS HOURS/3 CREDITS This course develops and refines the student's punctuation, grammar, and business writing skills necessary to produce quality business documents.
+BUS102R Business Correspondence 3 CLASS HOURS/3 CREDITS This course will develop and refine the punctuation, grammar, business writing, and effective communication skills necessary to create quality business documents and presentations.
+Discussions will include the communication skills necessary to develop and maintain effective internal and external public relations.

-BUS104R Principles of Marketing 3 CLASS HOURS/3 CREDITS The course examines the principles incorporated in the "market concept" as it relates to the performance of business activities directed toward and incident to, the flow of goods and services to customer or user.
-The course will introduce the student to the "marketing mix" which is
+BUS104R Principles of Marketing 3 CLASS HOURS/3 CREDITS

+The course examines the principles incorporated in the "market concept" as it relates to the performance of business activities directed toward and incident to, the flow of goods and services to customer or user.
 The course will introduce the student to the "marketing mix" which is composed of product, price, place, and promotion.
 Emphasis will also included planning, research and the organization of the marketing function.
 Environments included are consumer, industrial, profit, non-profit and global.
 (Prerequisite: BUS101R or Permission of Instructor)